greydamian/netbat-java/README.md

     # cp bin/* /usr/local/bin/

-### Windows
+### Microsoft Windows

 Full installation of netbat-java on MS Windows is a 2 step process.
 However, the second step is optional.

-Firstly, navigate to the src directory and run the following command:
+Firstly, navigate into the root directory of the project and run the following command:

     > build

-Once this has completed, you can run netbat-java by navigating to the bin directory and running the following command:
+Once this has completed, you can run netbat-java by navigating into the bin directory and running the following command:

     > netbat-java